 To estimate production for the ensuing year, recent averages are typically used in addition to knowledge of changing conditions that might affect pumping.
 Actual pumping patterns can vary considerably throughout the year based on a pumper's individual operational needs, water demands, water well maintenance, conservation efforts and hydrology.
 In the 2015/16 WY, pumping was significantly reduced due to the State's fifth year of drought that resulted in mandated water reductions and public awareness for conservation efforts and the shutdown of some wells due to operational issues.
 This led to the lowest pumping amounts the District has seen in over 20 years.
-Although the drought was declared over by the California Governor for 2016/17 due to a wet year, 2017/18 is currently very dry again.
+Although the drought was declared over by the California Governor for 2016/17 due to a wet year, 2017/18 was dry again, and although the current year 2018/19 has been wet so far, it has not yet reached an average annual amount.
 Groundwater pumping has picked up from the recent lows, but conservation efforts are expected to continue.
 Therefore, recent averages may not be indicative of future pumping.

 To estimate the ensuing year's groundwater pumping, WRD has made a forecast based on the current year's anticipated pumping plus expected additional or reduced pumping from discussions with purveyors.
-And during budget discussions and recommendations by the Budget Advisory Committee, ensuing year pumping was assumed to be 217,300 AF.
-Based on this analysis, WRD is estimating the ensuing WY pumping to be 217,300 AF.
-Of this amount, 184,500 AF is estimated for the CB and 32,800 AF for the WCB.
+Based on this information, at this time WRD is estimating the ensuing WY pumping to be the same as the current year's forecast, or 217,300 AF.
+Of this amount, 188,000 AF is estimated for the CB and 29,300 AF for the WCB.